grote/Transportr/README.md

 Missing features are documented in the [issue tracker](https://github.com/grote/Liberario/issues?labels=enhancement&state=open).
 Feel free to look there for ideas or to add your own.

+### Translate Liberario Into Your Language ###

+Translating Liberario is very easy.
+Just sign up for an account at [Transifex](https://www.transifex.com).
+After you are logged in, go to the [Liberario translation project](https://www.transifex.com/projects/p/liberario/).
+There you can click the "Request language" button if your language does not exist, or if you want to improve existing translations, apply for the respective language team.

+What you translate there will then be included in the next release of Liberario.

 ### Building From Source ###

 If you want to start working on Liberario and if you haven't done already, you should [familiarize yourself with Android development](https://developer.android.com/training/basics/firstapp/index.html) and [set up a development environment](https://developer.android.com/sdk/index.html).